Need to get your wheels covered? Virgin car insurance could have a policy that suits your needs.

-After tackling the credit cards, savings and home loans markets, it was only natural for Virgin to emerge as one of the most popular options for Australian’s looking to cover their vehicle.
+After tackling the credit cards, savings and home loans markets, it was only natural for Virgin to emerge as a choice for Australians looking for car insurance.
 With policies underwritten by Auto & General Insurance Company Limited, Virgin offers a selection of car insurance policies to suit a range of needs and budgets.
 Customers can choose from the following policies: Comprehensive Cover, Third Party Fire and Theft, and Third Party Property Cover.

-Keep reading to review the full benefits Virgin Car Insurance has to offer you.
+Keep reading to review some of the benefits Virgin Car Insurance has to offer you.

 Virgin Car Insurance Cover Options

 However, Comprehensive insurance is available in two forms: Price Saver and Price Promise.
-Price Saver allows you to save 15% when you purchase online and offers the broadest level of cover, while a Price Promise policy contains a second year price promise if your circumstances don’t change.
+Price Saver allows you to save when you purchase online and offers the broadest level of cover, while a Price Promise policy contains a second-year price promise if your circumstances don’t change.

-The next option from Virgin is Third Party Fire and Theft Cover, while Third Party Property Cover is also available.
+The next option from Virgin is Third Party Fire and Theft Cover, and Third Party Property Cover is also available.

 |15% discount for cover purchased online||✓||-||-||-|